-Frequent moves not only impact the child custody process, they can continue to pop up after the fact.
-Relocation after divorce is one thing, and children complicate matters in that regard.
+Frequent moves not only impact the child custody process, they can also continue to pop up after the fact.
+Relocation after divorce is one thing, but children complicate matters in that regard.
 And military service further confounds things.

 Custodial parents must follow a number of rules in order to relocate.
 In normal situations, you have to show how a move benefits the child, get permission from the court, and work out an arrangement with the noncustodial parent.